The Art Of Being Thrifty: 12 Simple Habits Of Naturally Thrifty People

 Thrifting is one of the best ways to find amazing pieces of trendy clothes to add to your wardrobe for an inexpensive price.
 From vintage Levi jeans to oversized button-up shirts, the thrift shop is home to many clothing items you would see on sale at Urban Outfitters for over 50 dollars.

 It can be hard to know how to thrift and navigate stores with confidence — many of them are large and have no real organized sections.
 Clothing is just kind of scattered throughout the store; all of the sizes and types of clothing are rarely grouped together.
+When you go thrift store shopping, you can easily become overwhelmed by the mass selection of used clothing, accessories, shoes, and even home decor.

 There are a lot of different ways to go about shopping at a thrift store — some people just head in with no real plan as to what they can discover, while others map out a clear outfit or vision in their heads.
 When it comes to making the most out of your thrifting experience, make it a mixture of both.
+Don't expect to find a vintage Gucci dress, but be on the lookout for certain styles you want to add to your outfit arsenal.

+What is thrifting?
 At its core, thrifting is going shopping at places where you'll find gently used items at discounted prices.
 These can include thrift stores, garage sales, or flea markets.
+The idea is to grab second-hand items that you will use for your own style and life.
+You can thrift all kinds of items, including furniture, art, clothes, and trinkets.

 Generally, you avoid department and name-brand stores.
-Going to the clearance section of those stores will get you new items at discounted prices, but it's normally not as consumer saving-friendly as thrifting is.
+Going to the clearance section of those stores will get you new items at discounted prices, but it's normally not as consumer-saving-friendly as thrifting is.
+Luckily, you can save big bucks while thrifting.
+Here's how.

-1. Research thrift stores in your area.
+1. They research thrift stores in their area

+Before going to your nearest Goodwill or Salvation Army, look for other thrift stores in your area.
 A lot of the more local thrift stores are smaller, more low-key, and have a larger selection where you can find better pieces of clothing.
 Although some stores might look old or seem like they don't sell anything new, rummage through the racks and you may just be surprised.

 Pro tip: Thrift in small towns instead of big cities.
 They normally don't get enough donations to stock the store so the product is shipped in from bigger cities in surplus.
 More selection with half the competition!

 Before you head out on your thrifting adventure, look on Pinterest or Instagram for outfit inspiration.
-Thrift stores get overwhelming very quickly and it's better to have an idea of what you're looking for; if not, you may just be wandering through the aisles for a few hours.
+Thrift stores get overwhelming very quickly, and it's better to have an idea of what you're looking for; if not, you may just be wandering through the aisles for a few hours.

 Maybe you want to find an oversized button-up to wear as a bikini cover, or maybe you want to add a few more college tees to your closet.
 Either way, having a vision board will help you with a place to start digging.